 The region is characterised by a few cities surrounded by minor urban areas and large sparsely populated rural areas.
-Major cities are Uppsala (210,000 inhabitants), Västerås (145,000 inhabitants) and Eskilstuna (103,000 inhabitants).
+Major cities are Uppsala (210 000 inhabitants), Västerås (145 000 inhabitants) and Eskilstuna (103 000 inhabitants).
 Founded in 1477, Uppsala University is the oldest centre of higher education in Scandinavia.
+The Swedish University of Agricultural Sciences in Uppsala has circa 4 000 students.
 Mälardalen University, with one campus in Västerås and one in Eskilstuna, has over 14,000 students.

 Gender equality plan